 Why Is Vision Therapy a Controversial Topic?

 Vision therapy is a way to treat eye ailments and some learning disorders through a series of eye exercises.
 Patients perform these exercises under the direct supervision of a developmental optometrist.
 The purpose of vision therapy is to improve eye coordination and visual perception.
-Sounds great, right?
+But, like all new treatment options, some experts aren’t convinced.
 Keep reading to learn more about this controversial topic.

 What Is Vision Therapy?